lesleycw/f5-xc-aws-lab/lab.rst

-Lab : Protecting AWS Hosted Web Application with F5 Distributed Cloud BotDefense
+Lab: Protecting AWS Hosted Web Application with F5 Distributed Cloud BotDefense
 ================================================================================

 The following three lab tasks will guide you the configuration of BotDefense via